xuyfe/xuyfe/README.md

 - 🛠️ I’m currently working as a Data Support Specialist at the Yale Law School, and as a RA for the Yale Sociology Department.
 - 👨‍🎓 I’m a rising Junior majoring in Statistics & Data Science and Economics at Yale University.
 - 💡 I'm interested in learning about Applied Machine Learning.
-- 🏆 Certificates: Data Analyst Professional with Python (DataCamp)
+- 🏆 Certificates: Data Scientist Associate with Python (DataCamp)
 - 📖 Currently reading: Anna Karenina by Leo Tolstoy.
 - 📫 How to reach me: xuoyifei@outlook.com.